 Why might a student seek counseling services?

-What is the role of faculty, staff, and administrators in the referral process?
+What role do faculty, staff and administrators play in the referral process?

-These behaviors usually show students in obvious crisis who need emergency care:
+These behaviors usually indicate that students are in crisis and may need emergency intervention:

 - Highly disruptive behavior